 When you get home in the summer and turn on the AC, you probably crank it up to a lower temperature than usual so you can cool down quicker.
 The thing is, your AC can only work so fast.
 Setting it at 60°F instead of your usual 75°F won’t cool your home down any faster, but it will waste energy while your air conditioner keeps cranking chilly air long after it’s reached your ideal setting.

 There actually is a “right” way to blow your nose—and you’re probably not doing it.
 Blow too hard and snot could end up congesting your passages and even give yourself a sinus infection.
 Yikes.
 Instead, clear up one nostril at a time, blowing gently.

 Most people use ginger as a topping, but—surprise!—that’s not its real purpose.
 It’s meant to be eaten alone as a palate cleanser between sushi pieces.

 Everyone thinks they know how to play this game, but there’s a very good chance you’ve been bending the rules without realizing it.
 For one thing, the Free Parking space doesn’t give you any right to collect the money players have given up as taxes and penalties.
 It’s just a free spot with no rewards or penalties.
 No wonder the game has always lasted ridiculously long!
 Check out these other ways you’ve been playing Monopoly wrong.

 Post-It notes are great for setting little reminders around your computer screen, but have you ever been frustrated by the way they always seem to curl upwards?
 That’s because you’re peeling them from the bottom to the top, which bends the paper when you reach the sticky part.
 Peeling it off from the side will make it lie flat.
-Find out how to fix these other 50 mistakes you probably make every day.
+Next, if you know these things, you’re a genius homeowner.